Atharva587/MultiplayerQuizNew/replit.md

 3. **Manual Entry**: Create questions one by one
 4. **Default Questions**: Use the built-in 3 anatomy questions

+### Folder Organization
+Questions can be organized into folders (e.g., "Upper Limb", "Lower Limb", "Thorax"):
+- Create folders from the Question Library view
+- Move questions between folders individually or in bulk
+- Filter questions by folder when selecting for a quiz
+- Questions without a folder appear as "unfiled"

+### Quiz Limits
+- Maximum 500 questions per quiz (increased from original limit)
+- Larger question text area for longer questions
+- Improved scrollable list for large question sets

 ### Question Format for Import
 Questions should be formatted like this:
 ```